Here are our best travel gifts for kids like ours and travellers like us.

 If you don’t know exactly what a child or family have or haven’t got already, you could be throwing your money away on stuff that will never make it into their suitcase or backpack.
 A gift we received recently, which we loved, was a half day experience from Tinggly.
 Tinggly can provide your friends and loved ones with a ready-made excursion, activity or meal, anywhere in the world.
 We had a morning at London’s Shard ( famous in my boys’ eyes from Doctor Who) followed by lunch.
 It was a fantastic treat and we’d love to receive more of these gifts, it was great to have a break from organising everything ourselves.
 Check out Tinggly’s gift experiences on their website or click through to read more about our Shard day out.

 Was that any help?
 I hope so.
-This is the second Christmas that I’ve had this headache and this list is evolving over time.
+This is the fourth Christmas that I’ve had this headache, Christmas on the road can be challenging and this list is evolving over time.
 Shall I tell you what I’m buying the kids?